Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: LinUCB with Perturbed Contexts

 We prove the following theorem (which implies Theorem~\ref{thm:main-worst-case}(a)):

-\begin{theorem} Assume perturbed context generation.
+\begin{theorem} Assume perturbed context generation, with action-independent perturbation.
 Further, suppose that the maximal eigenvalue of the covariance matrix $\Sigma$ of the prior $\prior$ is at most $1$, and the mean vector satisfies $\|\pmt\|_2\geq 1+\sqrt{3 \log T} $.
 The version of LinUCB with interval width function \eqref{eq:Abbasi-f} and parameters given by \eqref{eq:LinUCB-params} has Bayesian regret at most

 \end{theorem}

 \begin{remark} The theorem also holds if the assumption on $\|\pmt\|_2$ is replaced with $d \ge \frac{\log T}{\log \log T}$.
 The only change in the analysis is that in the concluding steps (Section~\ref{app:linucb-coda}), we use Lemma~\ref{lem:smooth_oful_ex}(b) instead of Lemma~\ref{lem:smooth_oful_ex}(a). \end{remark}